Last Friday, we shared our November Grant finalists.

-WN: What type of feedback have you received from customers?
+WN: What type of response have you received from the community?

 WN: What are your plans for the grant funds and the future of Anahata Collaborative?

-WN: Share some advice you would give to an aspiring female entrepreneur
+WN: What advice would you give to aspiring female entrepreneurs?

 LC: Follow your heart.
 It’s going to be really hard, and bumpy, and you’re going to feel insane at times, but keep going.
 Your heart knows the way.

 Thanks for reading, and a huge thank you to Lara for her time.
 If you’re interested in applying for the December Grant, get started today.